Skip to main content

 1 mentions Positive Neutral Negative

-The game features excellent optimization, delivering buttery smooth performance with zero input lag for a seamless experience.
+The game features excellent optimization, delivering buttery smooth performance with no input lag.

 • “Optimization is buttery smooth too, with zero input lag.”